Indianapolis’ Premier Memory Care Solution

 Understanding How Dementia Affects Communication

-• Difficulty finding the right words or remembering names.
+• Difficulty finding words or remembering names.

 • Repeating stories or questions.